SaiTejBarla/infosys_internship/README.md

 🗓 Day 3 – Logical Problems

- Check anagrams
+ Check if two strings are anagrams

- Count word frequency
+ Count frequency of each word

  Find second largest number